 A safety shower and eye wash facility should be installed in an area that is quick and easy to access in case of an emergency.
 Such facilities should not be located inside the storage area.
 The water supply will need to be adequate for a minimum of 15 minutes of full water flow.

 All storage areas must be secured to prevent unauthorised access, including children accessing the storage area via windows or vents.
 Only authorised personnel should have access to storage areas, including the keys.
 Persons other than employees should be accompanied at all times or should be aware of the hazards present.

 On the entry point there should be a sign stating:

-- The area within 3m of any storage area of agricultural and veterinary chemicals should be well maintained ensuring it is free from combustible materials such as vegetation or pallets
+The area within 3 metres of any storage area of agricultural and veterinary chemicals should be well maintained ensuring it is free from combustible materials such as vegetation or pallets.

-- All warning signs shall be clearly visible at all times.
+- All warning signs shall always be clearly visible.

 Job knowledge and training